 - Beat in the first egg until well incorporated; you’ll know it’s combined when the dough no longer looks shiny.
 Beat in the second egg along with the vanilla until combined.
 Continue to beat at a medium speed, and scrape down the paddle and sides of the bowl halfway through to make sure everything is fully incorporated.
 This step takes between 7-9 minutes, so don’t rush it.

-- While the butter, sugar, eggs, vanilla and salt are beating, whisk together the flour, baking powder and baking soda.
+- While the butter, sugar, eggs and vanilla are beating, whisk together the flour, baking powder, baking soda and salt.

 - Separate the dry ingredients into thirds (you can eyeball this; it doesn’t have to be precise), and add each third, one at a time, into your butter and sugar mixture and mix until each is fully incorporated.